-In May 1897, 39 Southgate Street provided the first home for Peter Symonds School, at that time a secondary school for boys.
+In May 1897, 39 Southgate Street provided the first home for Peter Symonds College, at that time a secondary school for boys.
 The school moved to its present site in December 1899.

 By the 1920s commercial owners were beginning to move in.
 Sadly they seem to have taken less pride in the buildings which began to deteriorate through lack of maintenance.
 After the war, it became necessary to remove the porches.
 Fortunately, thanks to a City Of Winchester Trust campaign, the porches were restored in 1979.